epicchainlabs/epicchain-unity-sdk/SWIFT_TO_CSHARP_CONVERSION_REPORT.md

 3. **Performance profiling** - Optimize Unity integration

 ### Long-term Enhancements (Quarter 1)
-1. **Neo Express integration** - Development workflow support
+1. **EpicChain Express integration** - Development workflow support
 2. **Reactive extensions** - Modern async patterns
 3. **Advanced Unity features** - Editor tools and debugging

 ## Conclusion

-The NeoSwift to NeoUnity C# conversion demonstrates **exceptional completeness** with 94% of core functionality successfully converted.
+The EpicChainSwift to EpicChainUnity C# conversion demonstrates **exceptional completeness** with 94% of core functionality successfully converted.
 The conversion not only preserves all critical blockchain functionality but enhances it with Unity-specific optimizations and patterns.

 **Key Achievements**:
 - ✅ **100% Core Protocol Coverage** - All essential blockchain operations